Lorioux/remarkctl/README.md

 ## Common use case
 * Google Cloud Users, whom are unfamiliar to Google Cloud terraform providers (a.k.a TPG and TPB), may want to start by navigating the Google Cloud Console to provision resources, to accelerate the learn pace and flatten the learning curve, then export all resources into terraform.
 * Google Cloud Users, whom possess multiple unmanaged resources as result of the innovation freedom given to their cloud team members, may want to have a central enterprise-wide resources state and inventory at IT leading level.
-* Google Cloud Users, whom possess multiple unmanaged resources, may want to have a central enterprise-wide resources state and inventory before adoption a robust IaC frameworks (such as fabric-fast).
+* Google Cloud Users, whom possess multiple unmanaged resources, may want to have a central enterprise-wide resources state and inventory before adopting a robust IaC frameworks (such as fabric-fast).
-* Google Cloud Users, whom want to use an automatable, and user-friendly tool as an alternative of the existing `gcloud beta resource-config` *limited to:*
+* Google Cloud Users, whom want to use an automatable, and user-friendly tool as an alternative of the existing `gcloud beta resource-config` *limited (at least for now) to:*
 ```
 # Currently supported resource types.
 ┌─────────────────────────────┬──────────────┬─────────┬──────┐